Fishing industry in England: History

-The fishing industry in England was once much larger than it is today.
+The fishing industry in England was once one of the largest in the world.
 As a response to declining stocks, the Common Fisheries Policy imposed quotas on the amount of catch permitted to be brought ashore.
 This prevented a collapse in the industry and cod has since been reclassified as sustainable.

-In the context of the UK fishing industry

-Updated statistics from the UK's Marine Management Organisation on the UK fishing sector show that UK vessels landed 724 thousand tonnes of sea fish in 2017, with a value of £980 million.
-Scottish vessels accounted for 64 per cent of the quantity of landings by the UK fleet while English vessels accounted for 28 per cent.

 Fish processing

 Fish processing companies are based in Grimsby (Young's Bluecrest), Whitby (Whitby Seafoods) and Lowestoft (Birds Eye).

 Organisations

 Regulation

-The Marine Management Organisation implements the sea fisheries legislation in the UK.
+The Marine Management Organisation implements the sea fisheries legislation in England.

 Industry organisations

 The National Fishing Heritage Centre in Grimsby displays how the fishing industry in England once was.
 Also in Grimsby is the Sea Fish Industry Authority (SeaFish) which promotes the consumption of fish, and conducts research for the fishing and fish-processing industry.

-The Fishermen's Mission is a Christian charity supporting fishermen and their families within the UK.
+The Fishermen's Mission is a Christian charity supporting fishermen and their families.